Lifeguards, doctor revive 5-year-old at Welch Pool, police say

-A little girl is alive thanks to quick thinking and help from lifeguards and a physician’s assistant at Welch Pool on Saturday.
+A little girl is alive thanks to quick thinking and help from lifeguards and a physician assistant at Welch Pool on Saturday.

 State College police Lt.
 Bradley Smail said officers were called to the pool at 670 Westerly Parkway at about 5 p.m. for a public health and safety incident.

-The girl had been found laying facedown in the water and was pulled out by an unknown woman, he said.
-Two lifeguards and a physician's assistant at the pool then ran over and began performing CPR.
+The girl had been found lying facedown in the water and was pulled out by an unknown woman, he said.
+Two lifeguards and a physician assistant at the pool then ran over and began performing CPR.

 The girl was conscious, coughing and breathing by the time the officers arrived, Smail said.